1. What is sensitive skin?

 10. What are some tips for protecting my sensitive skin in winter and summer?

 First, wear a sunscreen year-round.
-Use one with a sun protection factor (SPF) of at least 30, and use it every day that you will be in the sun for longer than 20 minutes.
+Use one that says broad spectrum with a sun protection factor (SPF) of at least 30, and use it every day that you will be in the sun for longer than 20 minutes.

-Remember, the sun’s skin-damaging UV rays are strongest between 10 a.m. and 4 p.m.
+Remember, the sun’s skin-damaging UVB rays are strongest between 10 a.m. and 4 p.m.
 Avoid going out in the sun during these hours whenever possible, any time of the year.

 In winter, to help prevent skin dryness, flaking, itching, and cracking do the following: